Azure/azure-linux-extensions/AzureMonitorAgent/README.md

 You can read the User Guide below.
 * [Learn more: Azure Virtual Machine Extensions](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-extensions-features/)

-Azure Monitor Linux Agent Extension can:
-* Install the agent and pull configs

 # User Guide

 ## 1. Deploying the Extension to a VM